HoiJean/djangoforbeginners-book/manuscript/ch9.md

 (msg) $ touch templates/signup.html
 ```

 Here's the HTML code for each file to use.
 The `base.html` will be inherited by every other template in our project.
-By using a block like {% raw %}`{% block content %}`{% endraw %} we can later override the content _just in this place_ in other templates.
+By using a block like `{% block content %}` we can later override the content _just in this place_ in other templates.

 ```html
 <!-- templates/base.html -->